yasir2000/openwrt-oldwiki-md/Faq.rst

 == How do I configure QoS aka traffic shaping in OpenWrt? ==

-A word of caution : it seems a few users have been experiencing some WAN connection loss at precise intervals (like every four hours) with this package.
+A word of caution: It seems a few users have been experiencing some WAN connection loss at precise intervals (like every four hours) with this package.
 It seems to be pretty rare, but remember this warning in case it happens to you after the script is installed.
-In fact if your configuration is sensible to the bug it's easy to spot since if you get your WAN ip via DHCP you won't be able to renew it once the /etc/init.d/Sxqos script has been run.
+In fact if your configuration is sensible to the bug it's easy to spot since if you get your WAN IP via DHCP you won't be able to renew it once the {{{/etc/init.d/S46qos}}} script has been run.
-(So there is a big chance that the only users who have a problem with qos-scripts are those who get their adress with DHCP...)
+(So there is a big chance that the only users who have a problem with qos-scripts are those who get their address with DHCP...)

 QoS in !OpenWrt is based on {{{tc}}}, HFSC and [http://l7-filter.sourceforge.net/ Layer 7 filters].
 This script is only shaping on your uplink.